PizzaPadawan/react-gallery/README.md

 git branchin

 [x] - Move the data into a database called 'react_gallery' and include database.sql file [] - Add a form to POST a new gallery item
-        [] - Client side form with absolute url for images [] - Server side route
+    [] - Client side form with absolute url for images [x] - Server side route
 [] - Ability to delete a gallery item
 [] - Material-UI styling
-        [] - monkeytype retrocast color pallete and font styles [] - All GalleryItems are cards, uniform size [] - Caption appears over blurred, darkened image in readable font [] - Like button heart, delete button x (with SweetAlert confirmation dialogue) [] - multer for image upload
+    [] - monkeytype retrocast color pallete and font styles [x] - All GalleryItems are cards, uniform size
+    [x] - Caption appears over blurred, darkened image in readable font [x] - Like button heart, delete button x (with SweetAlert confirmation dialogue) [] - multer for image upload